johnnguyen2020/ComputerSystems/Lab1_UnixTerminal/TerminalOverview/README.md

 * Pressing Ctrl+C sends a signal to the terminal to terminate a program if it gets stuck.
 * Pressing Ctrl+Z sends a signal to the terminal to suspend a program and give you back control.
   * You can play with these by typing in *sleep 10* (which puts the terminal to sleep) for 10 seconds, and see how you can terminate this program.
+* Practice getting help by typing `man ssh` into the terminal.
+(Press q to quit the manual pages).

+### A bit of precision
-**A bit of precision** on calling each of these 'commands' is not really correct.
-Each of these is itself a program (typically implemented in C).
+Calling each of these 'commands' (i.e. ls, sort, cat, etc.) is not really correct.
+Each of these is itself a program (typically implemented in C or some other language).

 As an example, here is the source code for 'ls': http://git.savannah.gnu.org/cgit/coreutils.git/tree/src/ls.c Each of these commands are part of the coreutils package in Unix.
 If you look through the source tree, you will additionally find many other programs (i.e. terminal commands you run in your shell) here: http://git.savannah.gnu.org/cgit/coreutils.git/tree/src/.